3 Factors for Considering an MBA Degree

 Deciding to earn a Masters of Business Administration (MBA) is not a light decision.
-Considering an MBA is truly a life changing event, you must weigh the cost of the program itself, challenges with going to graduate school and the opportunity cost of leaving (or not entering) the workforce.
+Considering an MBA degree is truly a life-changing event.
+You must weigh the cost of the program itself, challenges with going to graduate school, and the opportunity cost of leaving (or not entering) the workforce.
 All of these then boil down to is an MBA worth it?

-MBA programs can range in cost from the mid $20,000 to over $130,000 for top MBA programs like those at MIT, University of Pennsylvania and Stanford.
-While costs are important, future earning potential should be analyzed when you ask the question "why get an MBA degree."
+MBA programs can range in cost from the mid $20,000 to over $130,000 for top MBA programs like those at MIT, University of Pennsylvania, or Stanford.
+While costs are important, future earning potential should be analyzed when you ask yourself if an MBA is worth it.

-In conclusion, MBA degrees can provide the skills needed to advance your career in a variety of fields.
+In conclusion, MBA degrees can provide the skills and experience needed to advance your career.
 Analyze the factors such as costs and the differences among universities as you start considering an MBA degree.
 There are plenty of affordable online MBA programs as well as more traditional programs.
 Finding the right program in the end will lead to greater success in your career.